grab/engineering-blog/_posts/2019-03-05-structured-logging.md

-### Plug and Play support with Grab-Kit
+### Plug and Play Support with Grab-Kit

-We made the initialization and use easy and out-of-the-box with our in-house support for [Grab-Kit](https://engineering.grab.com/introducing-grab-kit), so developers can just use it without making any drastic changes.
+We made the initialisation and use easy and out-of-the-box with our in-house support for [Grab-Kit](https://engineering.grab.com/introducing-grab-kit), so developers can just use it without making any drastic changes.
 Also, as part of this integration, we added automatic log correlation based on request IDs present in traces, which ensured that all the logs generated for a particular request already have that trace ID.

 ### Configurable Log Format